iamabhinav007/Foodie-Delight/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

+## Setup

+### Clone the Repository

+-First, clone the repository to your local machine
+- Navigate to project folder and perform npm install -I am using the json server to perform CRUD
+-Start the json server using command `npm run start:json-server` -Build and serve the angular application using `ng serve`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.